-All oil and gas activities should be sited to avoid sensitive resources.
-The Texas Commission on Environmental Quality and the Railroad Commission of Texas regulate the discharge of effluents into state waters.
-Oil and gas activities on state-owned submerged lands may be subject to requirements of the Oil Spill Prevention and Response Act (Natural Resources Chapter 40) which designates the Texas General Land Office as the lead state agency for the prevention of and response to oil spills into Texas coastal waters.
-All oil and gas exploration and development activities should be coordinated with the commenting agency.
+All oil and gas related activities should avoid, to the maximum extent practicable, impacts to sensitive areas.
+In general, impacts to submerged aquatic vegetation, marsh, oysters, and other structured habitats are of particular concern.
+Biological monitors may be required when conducting activities.
+Oil and gas related activities on state-owned submerged lands may be subject to requirements of the Oil Spill Prevention and Response Act (Natural Resources Code Chapter 40), which designates the General Land Office as the lead state agency for the prevention of and response to oil spills into Texas coastal waters.

-OH - Drill only from water deeper than 6 feet as measured from mean low water, or from land above mean high water.
+- OH - Drill in water deeper than 6 feet as measured from mean low water or from land above mean high water.

-This tract has both deep (greater than 6 feet) and shallow water areas and/or adjacent uplands.
-To protect sensitive habitats in the shallow water, confine drilling activities to the deep-water areas or adjacent uplands.
+This tract has deep-water (greater than 6 feet) areas and sensitive areas in shallow-water.
+Drilling activities may need to be confined to the deep-water areas or adjacent uplands.

-These activities may be prohibited or restricted within 500 feet of reefs to avoid damage caused by accidental discharges of hazardous substances or oil, by sedimentation, or by physical impacts of reef material and to protect fish and other valuable marine organisms attracted to the area.
-A reef survey may be required.
+Construction activities may be prohibited or restricted within 500 feet of artificial or natural reefs, banks or hard bottoms to minimize damage caused by accidental discharges of hazardous substances, sedimentation, or physical impacts, and to protect fish and other organisms attracted to the area.
+A survey for the presence of reefs may be required.